BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/DataEqualComplex.md

   - One value in the issue lable is modified.
 The changed value is in a nested object.
   - Method `IssueLabel.equal?` test equality, but does no logging.
   - The `fail if ` proves that it worked.
-  - Method `IssueLabel.verdict_equal?` verifies and logs each value in the users.
+  - Method `IssueLabel.verdict_equal?` verifies and logs each value in the issue labels.

 ## Log